Pingpongo: Material obstacles

-Some of the most used material obstacles in Argentina are Rubik cubes, plastic building blocks and jenga pieces, as basic obstacles, placing one, two, or three on each side of the table (the same number on each side).
+Some of the most used material obstacles in Argentina are Rubik's Cubes, plastic building blocks and jenga pieces, as basic obstacles, placing one, two, or three on each side of the table (the same number on each side).
 Other material obstacles used more sporadically are grains of salt (in Argentina, Uruguay and Brazil).
 These obstacles are spread equally on both sides of the table and they stand out for increasing the unpredictability of the ball's trajectory.
 In Norway, each tournament is developed in relation to one or several topics, and all material obstacles are chosen in order to highlight them.

 Other common obstacles are: beer bottles, cups, framed photos of Carlos Gardel, football players figurines, toy football goals, toy animals, signs depicting the amounts of money spent to organise the Olympic Games, and plastic cups.
 In some tournaments, players may add own material obstacles.

 During November 2014, several of these material obstacles were featured in a show called "memoria futura" (Future memory) at the Centro Cultural de España in Montevideo.
 Exhibition arranged by antipodes café with the collaboration of the Uruguayan Association of Pingpongo, AOPPO Asociación Oriental de Pingpong con Obstáculos.